salarcode/Bois/Readme.md

-Salar.Bois is the most compact, extermly fast binary serializer for .NET Code and .NET Framework.
+Salar.Bois is the most compact, extermly fast binary serializer for .Net Standard, .NET Code and .NET Framework.

 * No compression is done, the high compact ratio is the result of Bois format.
 * No configuration.